MacksEntropy/forQE/README.md

 # WORK IN PROGRESS

 End-to-end code for predicting Curie temp. and other magnetic properties of 2D materials.
-Re-optimied for Quantum Espresso (QE)
+Re-optimized for Quantum Espresso (QE)

 The code needs Python > 3.6 to run.
 The following libraries are required all of which can be installed using pip.
 These packages in turn have their own dependencies which would be installed automatically.